openstreetmap/openstreetmap-website/VAGRANT.md

 # Setting up openstreetmap-website

-Once Vagrant has been installed, you can start an environment by changing to the directory which contains the Vagrantfile and typing:
+Once Vagrant has been installed, you can start an environment by checking out the openstreetmap-website code if you haven't already, then changing to the directory which contains the Vagrantfile by typing:

 ```
+git clone git@github.com:openstreetmap/openstreetmap-website.git
+cd openstreetmap-website
 vagrant up
 ```